Musicians' Union (United Kingdom): Hardie Ratcliffe

-Fred Dambman had become General Secretary after E. S. Teale in 1931, before taking on this role Dambman had been the Assistant General Secretary.
-He was to retire in 1945, but the MU asked for him to stay in the post which he did until the vote for the new General Secretary in February 1948.
-Hardie Ratcliffe won the election by over one thousand, with his only opponent for the role being Bettram Newton Brooke.
+Fred Dambman had become general secretary after E. S. Teale in 1931.
+Before taking on this role Dambman had been the assistant general secretary.
+He was due to retire in 1945, but the MU asked him to stay in the post, which he did until the vote for the new general secretary in February 1948.
+Hardie Ratcliffe won the election by more than one thousand votes, with his only opponent for the role being Bettram Newton Brooke.

 Ratcliffe was determined to fight against the use of recordings in dance halls unless the establishments paid the musicians for their contribution.
-This was partly achievable through the union's partnership with the help of Phonographic Performance Limited (PPL) which had been established in 1934.
+This was partly achievable through the union's partnership with Phonographic Performance Limited (PPL), which had been established in 1934.

-The popularity of records meant that live bands did not draw in the crowds that they once did, music halls were better to turn on the records rather than pay for a band.
-A the start of the 1970s the BBC was looking to reduce the size and the number orchestra which came as a blow to the MU.
-The union asked the government to get involved, and Ratcliffe was relieved that the government was willing to help on this occasion, the BBC agreed not to fire large parts of the orchestra, however, from this year onwards they discussed the closing of all the orchestras.
+The popularity of records meant that live bands did not draw in the crowds that they once had.
+Music halls would rather play records than pay for a band.
+At the start of the 1970s the BBC was looking to reduce the size and the number of orchestras, which came as a blow to the MU.
+The union asked the government to get involved and Ratcliffe was relieved that the government was willing to help on this occasion.
+The BBC agreed not to fire large parts of the orchestras.
+However, from that year onwards they discussed closing all the orchestras.

-The launch of Top of the Pops meant that viewers were watching live music but they were paying nothing towards the artist performing, the union enforced a ban which meant that the artists had to mime along to the song.
-This ban was enforceable since 1966.
+The launch of Top of the Pops meant that viewers were watching live music but paying nothing to the artist performing, so the union enforced a ban, which meant that artists had to mime.
+This ban came into effect in 1966.

-Ratcliffe lobbied the government to push forward new copyright legislation; however, the legislation was not enshrined by law until 1996.
-In 1970 Ratcliffe discussed his plans to retire, the election for the position was between three individuals of which John Morton won.
+Ratcliffe lobbied the government to push forward new copyright legislation but the legislation was not enshrined by law until 1996.
+In 1970 Ratcliffe discussed his plans to retire.
+There were three candidates for the position and John Morton won.

 John Morton

-John Morton had been with the union for years and had held a number of positions with the organisation, he was excited to take on the role due to so many of the previous members of the committee retiring around the same time, this allowed fresh blood to guide the union.
+John Morton had been with the union for years and had held a number of positions with the organisation.
+He was excited to take on the role when so many of the previous members of the committee were retiring around the same time, thus allowI b fresh blood to guide the union.

-The BBC had been assessing their need for twelve-piece orchestras and the expense in having them, by 1976 they employed 589 musicians.
-In the early 1980s the BBC were forced to make cuts due to the deficit of their income because licence fees had not kept up with inflation.
-Five of the BBC's orchestras were to be disbanded due to the cuts, which equated to 153 full-time and 19 part-time jobs, this was a blow to the union who wanted the members to strike.
-The union decided to strike the BBC, in the seventh week they negotiated their terms.
+The BBC had been assessing their need for twelve-piece orchestras and the expense in having them.
+By 1976 they employed 589 musicians.
+In the early 1980s the BBC were forced to make cuts because the licence fee had not kept up with inflation.
+Five of the BBC's orchestras were disbanded as part of the cuts, which equated to 153 full-time and 19 part-time jobs.
+It was a blow to the union, who wanted the members to strike.
+The union decided to strike and in the seventh week they negotiated terms with the BBC.

-Morton retired in 1989, his successor was Dennis Scard.
+Morton retired in 1989 and was succeeded by Dennis Scard.